Biologists want to hear your snake stories - FortSaskOnline.com

 Unfortunately, Kendell said, not all people are tolerant of snakes.
 Although hibernacula are protected under the Alberta Wildlife Act, destruction of the communal winter dens is known to happen.

+The ACA is asking people to let them know about any hibernacula they come across.
 The Alberta Snake Hibernaculum Inventory is an online portal run by the ACA aimed at collecting information about where snakes are spending their winters.
-The ACA is also asking volunteers to report in about snake sightings in general, including roadkill incidents.
+The ACA is also asking volunteers to file reports about snake sightings in general, including roadkill incidents.

 “Anyone that happens to encounter or observe a garter snake in the wild can submit that sighting to this portal,” Kendell said.

-The data submission form asks for date and location of observations.
+The online data submission form, available on the ACA website, asks for date and location of observations.

 "And we have a really nifty Google map interactive function,” Kendell said.
 “So it makes it really easy for you to determine the location of your observation.
 You just simply click on the Google map and it automatically generates a coordinate for you.”

-The ACA provides collected data to a provincial wildlife database.
-Biologists can use the information, Kendell said, to better understand the distribution of different reptile species in the province, including garter snakes, as well as their den habitats.
+The ACA will share the collected data to a provincial wildlife database.
+Biologists will be able to use the information to better understand the distribution of different reptile species in the province, including garter snakes, as well as their den habitats.

 "So it contributes to potential research, education and the management of garter snakes and other reptiles in the province."